textpattern/textpattern.github.io/administration/images-panel.md

 1. Upload images
 2. Edit image-related information (create a thumbnail, add caption and alternate text, categorize, etc.)
-3. List and manage your existing images.
+3. List and manage your existing images

-So the images panel in a way combines what for articles is divided in two panels 'Write' and 'Articles'.
+So the Images panel in a way combines what for articles is divided in two panels 'Write' and 'Articles'.

 ## Upload images